 Observing and Research

 Participate in the exciting field of astronomy using the remotely operated Stone Edge Observatory (SEO) telescope.
-New students learn to operate the SEO telescope via the internet and learn the observational techniques needed to achieve high-quality data and images.
+New students learn to operate the SEO telescope via the web based app slack and learn the observational techniques needed to achieve high-quality data and images.
 As students build their skills, they can move to projects ranging from tracking asteroids and variable stars to the most modern image processing techniques for creating scientific works of art.

 Students are currently working on a Sky Survey using the SEO telescope and a variety of filters.
 Members of the Regional Office of Astronomy for Development from around the world are also participating in this project.